sjhoeksma/ecactus-ecos-local/README.md

 This configuration is based on [github repo for the blauhoff battery](https://github.com/driesk81/home-assistant-modbus-home-battery-blauhoff) adding registers for eCactus ECOS from [this post](https://community.home-assistant.io/t/interface-home-battery-blauhoff-or-ecactus-via-esphome-and-modbus/645345).
 Also i use an ESP32-S3 allowing it to fit into a small box.

+The modbus controller has been rewritten so it can listen to commands from the Master on the modbus of the ECOS and at the same time request additional information.

 ## Let home assistant control your all in one home battery via modbus and esphome.